Scratch Angel Food Cake with Ganache: A Glorious Experience

 • When the chocolate is completely melted, use a small wire whisk or spatula to stir.
 Start by making small circles at first, then larger, and finally, mix the melted chocolate and cream until smooth.

-• Set the ganache aside to cool while you prepare the whipped cream icing.
+• Set the ganache aside to cool.

 • Slowly squirt ganache from the small hole in the corner of your zippered bag making "runs and drips" around the perimeter of the cake.
 Do the center of the cake the same way.
 Quickly squirt the remainder of the ganache over the top of the cake.
 Then, use a spoon, spatula, or offset flexible knife to spread the ganache evenly.
 You have a small window to smooth the ganache because the cold whip cream icing will harden the ganache on contact.